OpenTreeOfLife/reference-taxonomy/doc/maintenance/new-release.md

 retained for future builds.

-A second 'wart' for building 3.1 is use of a newer OTT 2.10 all-identifiers list (idlist) rather than the OTT 2.10 identifier list that was using in building OTT 3.0.
+A second 'wart' for building 3.1 is use of a newer OTT 2.10 all-identifiers list (idlist) rather than the old OTT 2.10 identifier list that was using in building OTT 3.0.

 The 3.1 build should therefore look like the following: